 There is also a chat feature built into the presentation-view sharing to make it easier to share feedback on projects.
 From the presentation-view link, other collaborators are able to type messages into a chat on the right-side portion of the screen.

 The chat can be accessed from the original, editable version of the project as well.
-The project owner can select the chat-bubble icon next to the Nest button to open up the project chat log.
+The project owner can select the chat-bubble icon to open up the project chat log.